The National Alliance on Mental Illness

 The National Alliance on Mental Illness of Western Massachusetts is pleased to offer a free 12-week Family to Family Education Program for family members, partners and friends of individuals with a range of mental illnesses including: Major Depression; Bipolar Disorder (Manic Depression); Schizophrenia and Schizoaffective Disorder; Borderline Personality Disorder; Anxiety and Panic Disorder and Obsessive Compulsive Disorder; Co-occurring Brain Disorders, Post Traumatic Stress Disorder (PTSD) and more.

-Our next class will be starting in the Fall in Northampton, more information coming.
+Our next class will be starting on September 6th in Northampton, more information coming.
 Pre-registration is required.
 Family to Family is a national education program that includes 12 weekly classes designed to help caregivers understand and support their loved ones with serious mental illness while maintaining their own well-being.

 The course is facilitated by trained local NAMI family member volunteers who know what it's like to have a loved one struggling with one of these brain disorders.